Corymbia dichromophloia

-Corymbia dichromophloia, commonly known as the small-fruited bloodwood, variably-barked bloodwood or gum-topped bloodwood, is a species of tree that is endemic to northern Australia.
+Corymbia dichromophloia, commonly known as small-fruited bloodwood, variably-barked bloodwood or gum-topped bloodwood, is a species of tree that is endemic to northern Australia.
 It has smooth white bark sometimes with flaky bark on the trunk, lance-shaped adult leaves, flower buds usually in groups of seven, creamy white flowers and urn-shaped fruit.

 Description

 Corymbia dichromophloia is a tree that typically grows to a height of 12-15 m and forms a lignotuber.
 It has smooth white, sometimes powdery bark, sometimes with thin, unshed orange and brownish flakes on the trunk and upper branches.
 Young plants and coppice regrowth have egg-shaped to broadly lance-shaped or elliptical leaves that are 95-220 mm long and 55-100 mm wide and petiolate.
 Adult leaves are arranged alternately, the same shade of dull or slightly glossy green on both sides, lance-shaped or curved, 70-230 mm long and 8-55 mm wide, tapering at the base to a petiole 9-34 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 1-17 mm long, each branch of the peduncle with seven, sometimes nine or eleven buds on pedicels 1-11 mm long.
 Mature buds are oval, pear-shaped or spherical, 4-7 mm long and 3-5 mm wide with a rounded operculum.
 Flowering occurs between February and May and the flowers are creamy white.
 The fruit is a woody, urn-shaped capsule 8-13 mm long and 6-11 mm wide with a descending disc and the valves enclosed in the fruit.
 The seeds are reddish brown and boat-shaped with a wing on the end.